Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/5 - The Fall of Silvermoon.md

 ## Overview

-Make sure you immediately begin summoning a second Crypt for building your Fiends.
+Make sure you immediately begin by building a Fiend and summoning a second Crypt for building more.
 You'll also want to unsummon your Altar of Darkness and begin summoning a Ziggurat.
-Fend off Sylvanas' attack from the north; target her, then head west.
-Take out the troll camp across the bridge to get a mana potion and kill time while waiting for the Silvermoon Runners quest to start.
+Fend off Sylvanas' attack from the north, then research Creature Attack and start building Crypt Fiends.
+While we amass our attack force, move your army west.
+Take out the troll camp across the bridge to get some gold and a mana potion, and to kill time while waiting for the Silvermoon Runners quest to start.
 Kill the runner, take the Gargoyles, and head south.
-Mass your troops in a staging area north of the Sunwell, by the pool.
-Pull one (or two?
-Not clear what's the ideal goal here) of the four Granite Golems comprising the Sunwell guardians, then once they're dead proceed into the Sunwell and kill the rest.
+Take out the elves in the area just across the bridge, then take on the four Granite Golems which comprise the Sunwell guardians.
+Pick off the first two by pulling them one at a time out of the range of the towers, then rush in and kill the last two right by the Sunwell itself.

+## Notes

+You again want to use Skeleton Warriors to help with survival in Sylvanas' initial attack; see "Targeting Order" in the last mission.

+The guardian Golems will priority target Gargoyles, so you can use them in the final battle to tank damage for the Crypt Fiends.

 ## Questions